tldr-pages/tldr/pages/common/git-diff.md

 `git diff {{branch_1}}..{{branch_2}} [--] {{path/to/file}}`

-- Compare different files from current branch to other branch:
+- Compare different files from the current branch to other branch:

 `git diff {{branch}}:{{path/to/file2}} {{path/to/file}}`